adamjkeller/apprunner-vpc-connector-demo/README.md

 Lastly, you can map multiple services to a single VPC connector, but only one VPC connector to a service.
 To dive into the deep details of how we implement this feature, check out this [blog](https://aws.amazon.com/blogs/containers/deep-dive-on-aws-app-runner-vpc-networking/)

-Next, we need to talk about the permission model and what permissions the app runner service needs vs what permissions the service needs while running.
+Next, we need to talk about the permission model and what permissions the App Runner needs (Not our code, but the AWS App Runner control plane) vs what permissions the service (my code/container) needs while running.
 This is a bit confusing, so let's break it down:

 - The App Runner service role: As it says in the name, this is the role for the App Runner service itself (not your application) to make AWS API calls on our behalf.